lastboy/js.utils/README.md

         + path     {String} The full path where the templates exists (optional) e.g. /home/../test.tpl
         + content  {String} The string content instead of the file content (optional in case name exists & overrides the file content)
         + data     {Object} The data object properties (see underscore template)

+## Behavior

+* NPM List
+    <p>For getting the installed packages I'm using The NPM list command that might throw an error about problems.<br/>
+    Those problems will be describe as part of the NPM information tree.
+Those error are not really functional errors but more like packages problems. <br/>
+    The methods used in this module will still function as expected.
+I just forward the NPM error. (you can turn the log off if needed) NPM problems:</p>
+    + max depth reached
+        This can be handled, if you don't need a really deep information use the 'depth' property to adjust.
+    +  extraneous
+        It's not on your package.json, if it's installed don't worry about this message.

+For more information see the [NPM docs](https://npmjs.org/doc/)